This article was originally published on Jan 10th, 2022. Updated April 14th, 2023.

 - Length of sunlight hours in your area

 - Your roof size

 Your average daily energy usage (total Kilowatt hours (kWh)) is important information in understanding the ideal amount of solar energy you require, which can then assist in determining the number of panels you will need.

-To get into a little more nitty gritty detail, annual solar production follows a bell shaped curve.
-May & June are typically the highest yielding months with approximately 15% of the yearly irradiance occurring each month.
-When sizing a system Caldor will look at summer consumption first & work backwards from there.
+To get into a little more nitty gritty detail, annual solar production follows a bell-shaped curve.
+May & June are typically the highest-yielding months with approximately 15% of the yearly irradiance occurring each month.
+When sizing a system Caldor will look at summer consumption first & work backward from there.
 If you have your monthly usage to hand, your provider will be able to give you strategic insight into what system will most benefit you.